linode/docs/docs/guides/development/version-control/subversion-svn-tutorial/index.md

 published: 2022-01-14
 modified_by:
   name: Linode
-title: "How to Install and Use the Subversion CLI Client"
+title: "Install and Use the Subversion CLI Client"
-title_meta: "SVN Tutorial: Installing and Using the Subversion CLI Client"
+title_meta: "How to Install and Use the Subversion CLI Client"
 contributor:
   name: Cameron Laird
   link: https://twitter.com/Phaseit